Should I use a Grading Form or a Rubric?

 - Very transparent.

 - Can be qualitative.

-- Can be used with no automatic scoring, and a grade allocated by the grader.
+- Can be shared with students and used with a grade allocated by the grader, rather than automatic scoring.
 Note: this may lower consistency of marks.

-- Include Criteria only, but the weight and range of each criterion can be included in its name to aid transparency and consistency.
+- Include Criteria only, but the weight and ranges for each criterion can be included in its name to aid transparency and consistency.